 Manuel Rivas, Principal Investigator (P.I.)

 Manuel is an Assistant Professor in the Department of Biomedical Data Science at Stanford University in Stanford, California.
 Manuel has a Bachelor of Science in Mathematics from the Massachusetts Institute of Technology, and a Doctor of Philosophy in Human Genetics from the Nuffield Department of Clinical Medicine at Oxford University where he was a Clarendon Scholar.
 He did additional training at the Broad Institute in Cambridge, Massachusetts where he led the Helmsley Inflammatory Bowel Disease Exome Sequencing Program to understand the genetic factors that contribute to ulcerative colitis and Crohn's disease risk.
 See NIH Biosketch for updated CV.
+For a more comprehensive CV see here.

 Chris Mark DeBoever, Postdoctoral Researcher